sharetribe/flex-docs/src/docs/howto-transaction-process/change-transaction-process-in-ftw/index.md

 published: true
 ---

-Sharetribe Web Template defines three transaction processes by default:
+Sharetribe Web Template defines four transaction processes by default:

 - daily, nightly, and hourly bookings use the **default-booking** process,
-- product sales use the **default-purchase** process, and
+- product sales use the **default-purchase** process
+- price negotiations use the **default-negotiation** process, and
 - inquiries use the **default-inquiry** process.

 The template is created to support states and transitions defined in